ilhan007/ui5con25-handson/docs/4_Use_ChatBubble.md

 ## 2. Render the ChatBubble in Chat's Slot

-The template is changed to render slotted elements (see the `<slot></slot>` element), when the `messages` count is bigger that 0.
-Otherwise, the component fallbacks to show the `IllustratedMessage`.
+The template is changed to render slotted elements (see the `<slot></slot>` element), when the `messages` count is bigger than 0.
+Otherwise, the component falls back to show the `IllustratedMessage`.

 ```tsx
 export default function ChatTemplate(this: Chat) {